kyhuber/ML-Trading-Bot/README.md

 Long SMA = 100, Short SMA = 4, Training Window = 24 months

-The returns using the logistic regression model are not as favorable as the SVC model.
+The strategy returns and actual returns are more consistent using the logistic regression model, but they are not as favorable as the SVC model.

 ![image](https://user-images.githubusercontent.com/69730757/162497814-4cf7a5ba-db44-4256-836f-8014fd1e2c1b.png)